 - Referrals to community lactation consultants and other support services

 - Breastfeeding groups and classes

-Our staff, including an IBCLC, is available to answer breastfeeding questions and provide breastfeeding resources to help you and your baby meet your breastfeeding goals.
+Our staff is available to answer breastfeeding questions and provide breastfeeding resources to help you and your baby meet your breastfeeding goals.

 For more details, see the WIC breastfeeding section of this page or call us at 802-447-6408

 At a farmers market you can buy just-picked fruits and vegetables and find something new to try.
 The market can also be a great learning experience for your kids!
 The Vermont Farm to Family Program offers coupons for free, locally grown vegetables and fruits to eligible WIC participants.
 See a list of participating farmers markets.

 We pride ourselves in making sure families are connected with the resources in our community to help meet and maintain their goals.
 We connect WIC participants with a variety of resources related to food, child care, health care, drug and alcohol programs and housing.